 In The Wild

-- Harp seals are carnivorous in nature and mainly eat fish and aquatic invertebrates.
+- Harp seals are carnivorous and mainly eat fish and aquatic invertebrates.

 - Their diet largely depends on the abundance of prey, however, they are known to prefer some prey species over others.